aphearin/accelerating_python/README.md

 This illustrates a very useful design pattern: use python to write code that faces the "outside world", and only use Cython to handle the tiny little expensive operation that dominates the runtime.
 This way, you can do all your normal bounds-checking and error-handling in pure python, and then only pass in to Cython a set of arguments that you are confident it can properly handle.

 This leaves us with the need to actually compile the code that gets written in a Cython module.
 The code responsible for that is written in `setup.py`.
-This is utterly boilerplate code that can be copied-and-pasted over and over again.
-This repo makes no attempt at all to explain this machinery - see the online documentation if you are curious.
+This is four lines of utterly boilerplate code that can be copied-and-pasted over and over again.
+This README makes no attempt at all to explain this machinery - google around the online documentation if you are curious.
 The only thing that will change from user to user is the filename of the Cython module.
-If you have more than one cython module, just add an additional string to the list that currently contains `['pairwise_sum_cython_engine.pyx']`, e.g., `['pairwise_sum_cython_engine.pyx', 'another_module.pyx']`
+If you have more than one cython module, just add an additional string to the list that currently contains `['pairwise_sum_cython_engine.pyx']`, e.g., `['pairwise_sum_cython_engine.pyx', 'another_module.pyx']`.
+There are many more fancy things you can do with a `setup.py` file, but the one written here covers the vast majority of simple use-cases in scientific computing.

 Once you have written your `setup.py` file, you can compile it as follows: